 Country freedom status

-MPI provides a searchable database to help exporters determine whether certain plant pest or disease organisms are present in New Zealand.
+The Ministry for Primary Industries (MPI) provides a searchable database to help exporters determine whether certain plant pest or disease organisms are present in New Zealand.

-What is Country freedom status?
+What is country pest freedom status?

 Using the results for an additional declaration

 - If the results show that the organism is 'not known to occur in New Zealand' you don't need any further survey, inspection or testing for the additional declaration unless otherwise specified in MPI’s Importing Country Phytosanitary Requirements (ICPR).

 - If the results show that the organism is 'known to occur in New Zealand' a survey, inspection or test must be carried out for the additional declaration.
 Contact your independent verification agency (IVA) for advice.

 - If the organism doesn't appear in a search, this is not proof that the organism is absent.
 You can ask MPI to confirm the pest’s status in New Zealand.
 MPI provides this service on a cost-recovery basis.
 For further information, email email@example.com